Word order: Phrase word orders and branching

 Within the adpositional clause, one investigates whether the languages makes use of prepositions (in London), postpositions (London in), or both (normally with different adpositions at both sides) either separately (For whom? or Whom for?) or at the same time (from her away; Dutch example: met hem mee meaning together with him).

 There are several common correlations between sentence-level word order and phrase-level constituent order.
-For example, SOV languages generally put modifiers before heads and use postpositions.
+For example, SOV languages generally put modifiers before heads and use postpositions (some, such a modern Persian, are unusual, being SOV but using prepositions and placing adjectives after nouns).
 VSO languages tend to place modifiers after their heads, and use prepositions.
-For SVO languages, either order is common.
+For SVO languages, either order is common (for example, Swahili, English, Romance languages use prepositions, Finnish on the other hand uses postpositions).

-For example, French (SVO) uses prepositions (dans la voiture, à gauche), and places adjectives after (une voiture spacieuse).
-However, a small class of adjectives generally go before their heads (une grande voiture).
+For example, French (SVO) uses prepositions (dans la voiture, à gauche), and places most adjectives after (une voiture spacieuse).
+However, a small class of adjectives generally go before their heads (une grande voiture), or both, depending on the context.
 On the other hand, in English (also SVO) adjectives almost always go before nouns (a big car), and adverbs can go either way, but initially is more common (greatly improved).
 (English has a very small number of adjectives that go after the heads, such as extraordinaire, which kept its position when borrowed from French.)
 Russian places numerals after nouns to express approximation (шесть домов=six houses, домов шесть=circa six houses).

 Pragmatic word order

 Some languages do not have a fixed word order and often use a significant amount of morphological marking to disambiguate the roles of the arguments.
 However, the degree of marking alone does not indicate whether a language uses a fixed or free word order: some languages may use a fixed order even when they provide a high degree of marking, while others (such as some varieties of Datooga) may combine a free order with a lack of morphological distinction between arguments.

-Typologically, there is a trend that high-animacy actors are more likely to be topical than low-animacy undergoers; this trend can come through even in languages with free word order, giving a statistical bias for SO order (or OS order in ergative systems; however, ergative systems do not always extend to the highest levels of animacy, sometimes giving way to an accusative system (see split ergativity)).
+Typologically, there is a trend that high-animacy actors are more likely to be topical than low-animacy undergoers; this trend can come through even in languages with free word order, giving a statistical bias for SO order (or OS order in ergative systems; however, ergative systems do not always extend to the highest levels of animacy, sometimes giving way to an accusative system (see split ergativity).